svslalom/AWS-DevDay-2019/README.md

 ### Run the Pipeline

 Launch Airflow on ECS Task public IP port 8080.
 Run the Source pipeline to load Source tables.
 Run Analytics pipeline to load Analytics tables.
 This will take some time to load.
 Go back to Snowflake and see the History tab, you can see Snowflake running the jobs and loading data.
 When it's done, Airflow UI will report success.
 We know it will since we've run this a billion times.
 Run a quick SQL query to see the data in the tables `query_analytics.sql`.
-Hey that's cool but we can do so much more, with Tableau!
+Hey that's cool but we can do so much more, with Tableau Desktop!

 1. In the Airflow UI, you should see two DAGs, `snowflake_analytics` and `snowflake_source`.
 Toggle the `snowflake_source` switch to On and select the Trigger Dag button in the Links section of the DAG row.
 When prompted to run the DAG, click OK.
 ![alt text](images/image-23.png)